 Change comes with risk.
 It is inevitable and concerning but understanding your exposure is a necessity.

-There is a naivety to CIOs and digital transformation leaders.
 Just because you’re ready to take the plunge and make the investment doesn’t mean the market won’t take advantage.
-The reality is this: technology vendors and salespeople have had the power in the market for a very long time.
+The reality is this: technology vendors and salespeople have had power in the market for a very long time.
 They sell their solution, not your solution.
 This is a massive part of the problem.